 In Poland, the distribution of potassium-magnesium salts appears to be limited by the extent of the Zechstein salt formation.
-Together with rock salt they form two separate lithostratigraphic units – the Older and Younger Potash units of the Zechstein.
+Together with the rock salt they form two separate lithostratigraphic units – the Older and Younger Potash units of the Zechstein.
 The units are traceable in the Polish Lowlands where they were recorded in countless drillings as well as several salt structures in central Poland and layers in the south-western part of the Fore-Sudetic Monocline.
+The foreseen resources (the prospective and prognostic) of the Permian potassium-magnesium salts in Poland, assessed to the depth of 2 km within the bedded occurrences, amount to almost 3.64 billion tonnes*.

-Anticipated economic resources (beyond protective pillars) of 5 documented deposits of potassium-magnesium salts are estimated at above 686 million tonnes, anticipated sub-economic resources at almost 19 million tonnes (Table 1) and the bulk of these resources are formed by the four sulfate (polyhalite) salt deposits of the Bay of Puck (Table 2).
-In these deposits polyhalite is occurring in the form of early diagenetic minerals developed in anhydrite layers which underlay, intercalate and overlay the oldest rock salt bed of the Zechstein.
-Polyhalite inclusions are present as irregularly disseminated nests and aggregate intergrowths in a depth interval from 740 m to 900 m, where the K2O content ranges from 7.7% to 13.7%.
+The anticipated economic resources (beyond the protective pillars) of 5 documented deposits of the potassium-magnesium salts are estimated at above 686 million tonnes, whereas the anticipated sub-economic resources at almost 19 million tonnes (Table 1) and the bulk of these resources are formed by the 4 sulfate (polyhalite) salt deposits of the Bay of Puck (Table 2).
+In these deposits polyhalite is occurring in the form of an early diagenetic mineral developed in the anhydrite layers which underlay, intercalate and overlay the oldest rock salt bed of the Zechstein.
+The polyhalite inclusions are present as irregularly disseminated nests and aggregate intergrowths in a depth interval from 740 m to 900 m, where the K2O content ranges from 7.7% to 13.7%.
 The deposits situated along the rim of the Bay of Puck rock salt deposit were covered by a preliminary exploration in the years 1964-1971.
 Their anticipated economic resources were estimated in a C1 category at more than 597 million tonnes assuming a regular distribution of a polyhalite mineralization.
 The subsequent explorations demonstrated that the mineralization process was more complex than it was previously assumed and new resources calculations are needed in the future.

-Potassium-magnesium salts according to the parameters that define a deposit are documented to the depth of 1,200 m (within beds, while in salt domes it is the depth of a deposit documentation process).
-The 2 m thickness is accepted as the minimum, providing that the weighted average K2O content in the deposit is not lower than 8%.
+The potassium-magnesium salts according to the parameters that define a deposit are documented to the depth of 1,200 m (within beds, while in salt domes it is the depth of a deposit documentation process).
+The 2 m thickness (with the intercalations) is accepted as the minimum, providing that the weighted average K2O content in the deposit (with the intercalations) is not lower than 8%.
 Since 2012 there has been more interest demonstrated by the national and foreign companies in Polish potassium and magnesium salt occurrences and deposits especially located in the Bay of Puck area.
 These deposits need to be explored more precisely and resources have to be recalculated together with the assessment of the exploitation worthwhileness.
-There have been 2 concessions for the searching and exploration of the raw material issued in the last couple of years in the Bay of Puck area (the concession for Polski Potas company was taken back in 2015, whereas the concession for the KGHM Polish Copper Combine S.A. is still in force).
+There have been 2 concessions for the prospecting and exploration of the raw material issued in the last couple of years in the Bay of Puck area (the concession for Polski Potas company was taken back in 2015, whereas the concession for the KGHM Polish Copper Combine S.A. is still in force).

 Potassium–magnesium salt deposits in Poland are presented on the map.